Skip navigation

 Intestinal obstruction repair

-Intestinal obstruction repair is surgery to relieve a bowel obstruction.
+Intestinal obstruction surgery is done to relieve a bowel obstruction (blockage).
 A bowel obstruction occurs when the contents of the intestines cannot pass through and exit the body.
 A complete obstruction is a surgical emergency.

 Description